microsoft/nni/docs/Assessors.md

 ## Usage of Builtin Assessors

 Use builtin assessors provided by NNI sdk requires to declare the  **builtinAssessorName** and **classArgs** in `config.yml` file.
-In this part, we will introduce the detailed usage about the suggested scenarios, classArg requirments and example for each assessor.
+In this part, we will introduce the detailed usage about the suggested scenarios, classArg requirements, and example for each assessor.

 Note: Please follow the format when you write your `config.yml` file.